apreborn/infra-code-challenge/README.md

 ## Alternative Solutions Considered

 1. **AWS Amplify**:
-   - AWS Amplify is a powerful service that offers easy hosting for both static and dynamic websites.
+   - AWS Amplify is a powerful service offering easy hosting for static and dynamic websites.
 It also provides built-in CI/CD and authentication features.
-   - **Why Not Chosen**: While Amplify is great for rapid development, I opted for a more hands-on approach with Terraform and AWS services to demonstrate IaC (Infrastructure as Code) principles and AWS-specific configurations.
+   - **Why Not Chosen**: While Amplify is excellent for rapid development, I opted for a more hands-on approach with Terraform and AWS services to demonstrate IaC (Infrastructure as Code) principles and AWS-specific configurations.

 2. **Elastic Beanstalk or ECS/EKS**:
-   - These services provide a scalable platform for deploying web applications, but they involve more complexity than needed for a static website.
+   - These services provide a scalable platform for deploying web applications but involve more complexity than needed for a static website.
-   - **Why Not Chosen**: S3 and CloudFront offer a simpler, more cost-effective solution for static content.
+   - **Why Not Chosen**: S3 and CloudFront offer a more straightforward, cost-effective static content solution.
 They are also easier to manage for this particular use case.

 3. **GitHub Pages or Netlify**:
    - These are great options for quickly hosting static websites, but they don’t provide the level of customization and infrastructure control that AWS offers.